darzyx/hae-assessment/api/README.md

 ### Start API Server

-First, build the Docker image and seed test data:
+First, navigate to this folder and build the Docker image and seed test data:

 `docker build -t candidate-api .`